 Five years ago while browsing through skis and poles at the Mount Spokane Ski Swap, Dawn Bayman had an epiphany.
 What if there was an event like this that brought together folks who want to sell gently used band instruments and folks who want to purchase affordable instruments?

-On Sept.
-12 and 13, at the Spokane Community College Lair student center, Bayman will see her dream come to fruition at the first annual Spokane Instrument Swap.
+Next Saturday and Sept.
+13 at the Spokane Community College Lair student center, Bayman will see her dream come to fruition at the first annual Spokane Instrument Swap.
 “Everybody we’ve spoken to says, ‘What a great idea!’ ” she said.

 For more inspiration she needed to look no farther than her own closets.
 When her two oldest children went to college, they left their band instruments behind.
 She and other organizers hope this event will encourage folks to retrieve dusty, forgotten clarinets, flutes and trumpets from attics, closets and bottom drawers.
 “Why not connect the instruments with students in need?” asked Bayman.

 Though it’s taken several years to get the idea off the ground, she said, “Now seemed like the time to do this because of the economy.
 Everybody’s looking for a way to save money.”

 Those who wish to sell instruments will set their own prices and pay a registration fee of $1 or $5 depending on the value of the instrument.
 If the instrument sells, they’ll pay a 17 percent commission.
 All proceeds will go to Mt.
 Spokane High School music programs.

 And those funds are needed.
 Nationwide, school music programs are feeling the pinch of budget cuts.
 That’s one reason the Mt.
 Spokane Bandstand organization has rallied behind the instrument swap.
 The Bandstand is a parent volunteer group that supports the school’s music programs.

 Sellers don’t even have to attend the weekend event, because Bandstand members will take care of displaying, securing and selling instruments.